-- From the Manage > Partitions page.
+- From the Manage > Data Configuration > Partitions (Manage > Partitions in the classic UI) page.

-Queries that contain Partitions can be used in saved and scheduled searches, as Dashboard Panels, and as published or saved searches.
+Queries that contain partitions can be used in saved and scheduled searches, as dashboard panels, and as published or saved searches.

 - Do one of the following:

-- Click Search to the right of the Index Name.
-This launches a search on just the data indexed in the Partition.
+- Click Search to the right of the index name.
+This launches a search on just the data indexed in the partition.

-- Click Search to the right of the Routing Expression.
-This launches a search that runs the expression against the Partition, as well as any other logs that match the query.
-This means that you can capture search results on all data, not just the data indexed in the Partition.
+- Click Search to the right of the routing expression.
+This launches a search that runs the expression against the partition, as well as any other logs that match the query.
+This means that you can capture search results on all data, not just the data indexed in the partition.

-Why did I get a message to run a search against a Partition?
+Why did I get a message to run a search against a partition?

-After starting a search that would return faster results if the query were run against a Partition, you’ll see a message appear under the search bar that includes a link to the recommended, optimized search.
+After starting a search that would return faster results if the query were run against a partition, you’ll see a message appear under the search bar that includes a link to the recommended, optimized search.

 When the link opens the optimized search in a new search tab, run the search by pressing the Enter/Return key or by clicking Start on the Search page.
 By default, the optimized search uses the same time range as your original search.